Tutorial: Predict automobile price with the designer (preview)

 In the Label column dialog box, expand the drop-down menu and select Column names.

-In the text box, enter price.
-Price is the value that your model is going to predict.
+In the text box, enter price to specify the value that your model is going to predict.

 Your pipeline should look like this: